weather.gov

 The Arizona Department of Environmental Quality (ADEQ) has issued an

-Ozone High Pollution Advisory for the Phoenix Metro Area on
+Ozone High Pollution Advisory for the Phoenix Metro Area today through

 This means that forecast weather conditions combined with existing